Eva Mendes: Modeling

 Mendes appeared in the Pet Shop Boys' music video for "Se a vida é (That's the Way Life Is)" in 1996, Aerosmith's music video for "Hole in My Soul" in 1997, and Will Smith's music video for "Miami" in 1998.
 She also appeared in the music video for The Strokes' "The End Has No End" in 2004.

 In 2005, Mendes was employed by Revlon as an international spokesperson, and participated in their campaign to raise funds for breast cancer research.
 In December 2007, People for the Ethical Treatment of Animals (PETA) used a nude photo of Mendes for their anti-fur campaign.
 Mendes was a spokesmodel for the 2008 Campari calendar.
 She also appeared nude in a 2008 print advertisement for Calvin Klein's Secret Obsession perfume, an ad that United States network executives found too risqué for broadcasting.

 Mendes has been a spokesperson for Calvin Klein, Magnum, and the chocolate milk brand Cocio.
 She also promoted Thierry Mugler's Angel fragrance, Reebok shoes, and Pantene shampoo.
 In 2011, Mendes appeared in a Peek & Cloppenburg clothing catalog.

-Fashion designing
+Homegoods

 Mendes had a line of bed linens and dinnerware that was sold at Macy's.
 In February 2013, she partnered with New York & Co. to launch her own fashion line, Eva by Eva Mendes.
 She was also the creative director of the makeup brand CIRCA Beauty, which launched exclusively at Walgreens in 2015.